rishitnanda/Quidditch/Action List.md

    Cooldown: 1 Action

 3. Defend: Set up a defensive strategy.
+   Counter: None
    Effect: Increases defense for the team by 5%.
    Success Rate: `(Agility + Morale) / 2`
    Chance of Warning: 0%
    Cooldown: 2 Actions.

 4. Block: Block a shot at the goalposts.
+   Activate: After Shoot by Opponent.
+   Counter: None
    Effect: Increases defense by 15%.
    Success Rate: `(Strength + Morale + Defense) / 3`
    Chance of Warning: 0%